 In the first men's event on Friday night, the Denison team of senior Carson Clear (Fort Collins, CO/Fossil Ridge), senior Kenny Fox (Juneau, AK/Thunder Mountain), freshman Colin MacMillan (Bay Village, OH/Bay) and junior Kymani Senior (White Plains, NY/Woodlands) topped the field in the 200-medley relay giving the Big Red their seventh-consecutive title with an NCAA "B" cut and in an NCAC-record time of 1:27.99.
 Sophomore John Stauffer (Skillman, NJ/Montgomery) completed the sweep of the 400 IM events on Friday evening for Denison after recorded an NCAA "B" cut winning time of 3:55.55.
 Kenyon sophomore David Fitch (Conway, MA/Williston Northampton) broke the four-year streak of Denison by reaching the wall first with an NCAA "B" cut time of 48.60 in the 100 butterfly in 48.60.
 Senior Robert Williams (Gambier, OH/Mount Vernon) then posted a winning and NCAA "B" cut time of 1:39.21 in the 200 free for the Lords.
 Kenyon then added another conference crown in the next individual event as senior Humphrey Pruett (Minneapolis, MN/Blake School) topped the championship field with an NCAA "B" cut time of 54.88 in the 100 breaststroke.
 Kenyon's Fitch climbed to the top of the podium once again in the final swimming event on Friday as he recorded an NCAA "B" cut in the 100 backstroke, becoming only the second men's swimmer in league history to win the event with a sub 48-second time after he reached the wall in 47.89.

-Visit the championship website for complete results from day one: (NCAC Championship Site)
+Visit the championship website for complete results from day two: (NCAC Championship Site)

 The 2019 NCAC Swimming & Diving Championships continue through Saturday evening.
 Preliminary events start at 9:30 a.m., while finals begin at 6:00 p.m.